sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 ### 5. AWS Backup

 This is the newest of the five services.
 Its `StartBackupJob` command follows the same approach as CloudFormation, but the token is named `IdempotencyToken` .
-There are no limits on the length or the allowable characters.
+There are no stated limits to the length or the allowable characters.

 ### Comparison